Fortschritt/django-group-access/docs/api.rst

 ``owner``: Determines if an owner foreignkey to the Django auth User class is added to the model.

-``superuser_checks``: An array of functions to determin if a user should have superuser access to the model records (i.e. unrestricted access)
+``unrestricted_access_hooks``: An array of functions to determin if a user should have unrestricted access to the model records (i.e. unrestricted access)